myexperiments-blog/myexperiments-blog.github.io/resources.md

 - [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) is a list of useful payloads and bypasses for Web Application Security.
 - [SecLists](https://github.com/danielmiessler/SecLists) is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 - [SQL cheat sheet](http://pentestmonkey.net/category/cheat-sheet/sql-injection) is a collection of useful syntax reminders for SQL Injection.
+- [jsfuck](http://www.jsfuck.com/) is an esoteric and educational programming style based on the atomic parts of JavaScript.
+It uses only six different characters to write and execute code.

 # Malware